DanielXMoore/Civet/civet.dev/reference.md

 x.map .name = "Civet" + i++
 </Playground>

-You can also type the argument:
+You can also type the argument (but if you use type operators, the type needs to be wrapped in parentheses):

 <Playground>
 increment := &: number + 1
 show := &: ??? |> JSON.stringify |> console.log
+identity := &?: (number | string)
 </Playground>

 ::: info